microsoft/MSIX-PackageSupportFramework/README.md

 | runInVirtualEnviorment | boolean    | False (defaults to true) |

  #### Key descriptions
  1. scriptPath: The path to the script to run, including the name and extension.
-This path is appended to the workingDirectory path.
+THe Path starts from the root directory of the application.
  2. scriptArguments: Space delimited argument list.
 Format this the same way you would for a normal powershell application.
 This string gets appended to scriptPath to make a valid powershell.exe call.
  3. runInVirtualEnviorment: If you want the script to run in the same virtual enviorment that the packaged exe runs in.